Moving to Spain from UK is an exciting prospect but it takes plenty of careful preparation before your new adventure can begin.

-This is where selecting a quality removals company experienced in transporting goods to Spain is crucial.
+This is where selecting a quality removal company that is experienced in transporting goods to Spain is crucial.

-Most removals companies will offer a full or part load service.
+Most removal companies will offer a full or part load service.

-- Alcohol and tobacco items over a certain amount
+- Tobacco and alcohol over a certain amount

 - Animal skins

-- Certain food items, including beetroot and mustard seeds
+- Some food items, including beetroot and mustard seeds

 - Certain telecommunications equipment